In the Spotlight

 The video captures the essence of ADB’s accountability to project affected persons, and the experiences and lessons learned in the 10 years of its operations.
 It highlights the importance of stakeholder engagement; and trust and partnership building for better projects.

-The Accountability Mechanism provides a forum where people adversely affected by ADB-assisted projects can voice and seek solutions to their problems and report alleged noncompliance of ADB's operational policies and procedures.
+ADB's Accountability Mechanism provides a forum where people adversely affected by ADB-assisted projects can voice and seek solutions to their problems and report alleged noncompliance with ADB's operational policies and procedures.
 It consists of two separate but complementary functions: problem solving function and compliance review function.

 The problem solving function aims to actively respond to the concerns of people affected by ADB-assisted projects through fair, transparent, and consensus-based problem solving.